SZD-19 Zefir: Design and development

-Handling characteristic
+Handling characteristics

 Historical accounts report that all the Zefir versions required superior piloting abilities but the modern restoration aircraft is reported to be docile.
 Until Zefir 4 they had no airbrakes (spoilers) which had caused multiple landing incidents.
 A chute (except Zefir 4) was used for braking, from 2B version the pilot could adjust the chute drag.
 The forward visibility was considered poor.
 Similarly, the controls required substantial force, were causing strain for the pilots and in general their ergonomics was not optimal.

 All these inconveniences were the result of the design striving to squeeze every possible bit of performance (hence i.e. narrow cockpit with uncomfortably prone pilot position), handling comfort was considered second.
 One of the test pilots (Jan Gawęcki) recalls that the introduction of airbrakes in the Zefir 4 model was welcomed by the pilots, despite their dreadful influence (L/D down to 34 from 43+) on glider performance.
 Also, Zefir 3 had substantial horizontal stabilizer flutter issues.